wdqin/BE-Arabic-9K/README.md

 matlab
 ```
-Then open 'Run_Seg_Eval.m'.
+Inside your Matlab, open 'Run_Seg_Eval.m'.
 There is one more thing to do before running evaluation, that is to set the path of the folder we just created.
 The three variables needed to be edited are: "ResultsPath","XMLPath","IMGPath" at the beginning of the code.
 On default, the folder path is '../results/testing_model-0/xml/'.
 If you didn't change anything in eval_prep.bash, you should be fine without editing anything.
 However, say your 'eval_name' parameter set in eval_prep.bash is set to "FFRA" and your evaluation set is 2, the folder created by the eval_prep.bash in "/results/" should be "FFRA-2" accordingly.
 You should change '../results/testing_model-0/xml/' to '../results/FFRA-2/xml/' in this case.
 Finally, run the code and you should be able to see results at the end of the console when it is finished.

 # UPDATES: